h0tk3y/k-new-mpp-samples/README.md

 * The initial implementation only produces Kotlin metadata for sources in the `commonMain` source set.
 This limits tooling support for non-default source sets in common sources of dependent projects, more specifically, declarations from source sets other than `commonMain` and the platform specific source sets are not going to be analyzed correctly at first.

 * (TBD) Afterwards, we will improve the mechanism by producing metadata for all source sets in a project and determining which source sets from a library are relevant during the IDE import.

+## Notes on Kotlin/Native support

+* Some targets may only be built with an appropriate host (e.g. a Windows machine cannot build Linux or iOS native artifacts).
+An unsupported target is skipped during builds;

+    * (TBD) During publishing with the `maven-publish` plugin, only artifacts for targets supported by the host should be published.
+Currently, publishing from a host that does not support some of the targets erases their artifacts from the Gradle metadata.

+* To build an executable for a Kotlin/Native target, say, a `linuxX64` one, add the following to the build script:

+    ```groovy
+    import org.jetbrains.kotlin.gradle.plugin.mpp.NativeOutputKind

+    /* ... */

+    kotlin.targets {
+        fromPreset(presets.linuxX64, 'foo') {
+            compilations.main.outputKinds += NativeOutputKind.EXECUTABLE
+        }
+    }
+    ```

 ## IDE plugin